• Skip to primary navigation

 Instructions

-• Add all remaining ingredients except Campbell's Soup and simmer 2 more hours.* Adjust seasonings.
-Add Campbell's Soup if desired.
+• Add all remaining ingredients to the beef stock except the optional Campbell's Soup or alphabet pasta, and simmer over low heat for 2 more hours.

 Notes